Hydroxyprogesterone caproate injection for pregnancy

 How should I use this medicine?

 This medicine is for injection into a muscle or under the skin.
+You will receive an injection once every week (every 7 days) as directed during your pregnancy.
 It is given by a health care professional in a hospital or clinic setting.

 What side effects may I notice from receiving this medicine?